AncientPunishers/yt-comments-crawler/README.md

 ## Simple Comments Crawler for Youtube Video

-crawl yt video comments and replies using just the standard lib. no external dependency such as api key or additional pypi module is required.
+crawl yt video comments and replies using only the Python3 standard library. zero external dependency needed.

 ---